A1essandro/NeuralNetwork.Structure/README.md

 var innerNode0 = new Neuron(new Rectifier(), new Summator());
 var innerNode1 = new Neuron(new Quadratic(), new Summator());

-network.InputLayer = new InputLayer(new InputLayer(inputNode0, inputNode1)); //create and init empty input layer for network
+network.InputLayer = new InputLayer(new InputLayer(inputNode0, inputNode1)); //create and init input layer for network
-network.OutputLayer = new Layer(new Layer(outputNode)); //create and init empty output layer for network
+network.OutputLayer = new Layer(new Layer(outputNode)); //create and init output layer for network

-network.AddInnerLayer(new Layer(innerNode, innerNode1)); //create and add empty input layer for network (only for Network, not for SimpleNetwork)
+network.AddInnerLayer(new Layer(innerNode, innerNode1)); //create and add inner layer for network (only for Network, not for SimpleNetwork)

 ```